 - If you copy or move a parent Module with its sub-modules to the Root, all associated sub-modules will be copied or moved to the same level as the parent Module.

-On the Requirements tree, right click on one or multiple requirements and right-click to select Delete.
+On the Requirements tree, select one or multiple requirements and right-click to select Delete.

 HINT: Test Cases linked to deleted Requirements will remain unchanged.
 Deleted Requirements can be restored from the Recycle Bin.